-a) Generally, sand or dirt will work for most clean-up operations.
+a) Generally sand or dirt will work for most clean up operations and for containment.
 However, it is the responsibility of the owner to select the absorbent materials and cleanup methods that are required by the SDS Manuals for chemicals used by the company.